- Home

 ASQA | Spotlight On trainers and assessors, Chapter 4

 When recruiting trainers and assessors, sometimes RTOs find potential staff who are industry-experienced subject matter experts, but lack the required training and assessment credentials.
-You may still be able to employ these people to participate in delivery through a supervision process.
+You may still be able to employ these people to participate in delivery through a directional process.

-Determining supervision eligibility
+Determining directional eligibility

-Planning supervision arrangements
+Planning directional arrangements

 Workplace supervision